cameronxdx-cloud/Day-Trading/Reversal Patterns/Technical Chart Patterns.md

 Consists of two trend lines showing compression of range.
 The slower sloping trend lines represents buying / selling pressure slowing down.

 ![](attachments/Pasted%20image%2020250404140055.png)

+**Rising Wedge**
+- Comes from an up trend, and the result of the pattern once it finishes, is a downwards trend.

+**Falling Wedge**
+- Comes from a down trend, and the result of the pattern once it finishes, is a up trend.